godotengine/godot-docs/classes/class_editorimportplugin.rst

 - :ref:`float<class_float>` **get_priority** **(** **)** virtual

 Gets the priority of this plugin for the recognized extension.
 Higher priority plugins will be preferred.
-Default value is 1.0.
+The default priority is ``1.0``.

 .. _class_EditorImportPlugin_method_get_recognized_extensions: